 When a member of the collective submitted an expense (receipt or invoice), its status is

 PENDING.
 An email is automatically sent to all the administrators (core contributors) of your collective to invite them to approve it (or comment on it to ask for more information).

 Once approved and if there is enough balance to cover for it in your collective, your expense will show up in the list of expenses that

-READY TO PAY .
-One of the administrators of the fiscal host (https://opencollective.com/allforclimate) goes through this list every week reimburses the approved expenses (or pays directly the vendor if that is what the communication asks us to do).
-The fiscal host has no decision making power.
+READY TO PAY.
+One of the administrators of the fiscal host (https://opencollective.com/allforclimate) goes through this list every week and reimburses the approved expenses (or pays directly the vendor if that is what the communication asks us to do). .
 As long as the receipt/invoice is legal and approved by one of the admins of your group and comply with the transparency and accountability rules (i.e. it is not a lump sum amount sent to an intermediary to hide how the money is spent), it will be paid.

 Once the payment is done, the status of the expense will go to

 PAIDand the balance of your collective will be automatically updated.

 Note: whenever you edit your expense, its status will go back to